Capture of Malacca (1511): Crossing of the Indian Ocean

+During the passage to Southeast Asia, the fleet captured five tradeships from the Sultanate of Gujarat, an enemy of the Portuguese, but lost a galley in a storm, though all hands were saved.
+The fleet anchored in the Kingdom of Pedir in northern Sumatra and rescued nine Portuguese prisoners who had managed to escape there from Malacca; they informed Albuquerque that the city was internally divided, that the Bendahara had recently been assassinated and that the Sultan had mainly been instigated against the Portuguese by Naodabegea, who was at that moment in the neighbouring kingdom of Pasai.

+Albuquerque immediately sailed his armada to Pasai and demanded that its sultan surrender Naodabegea.
+The Sultan immediately dispatched him to Malacca to warn of the approaching Portuguese armada, and sent back a message to Albuquerque claiming that he was nowhere to be found in the kingdom.
+Nearby however, the Portuguese captured a pangajoa after a stubborn fight and killed its captain, whom they then found to be Naodabegea.

-Passing by the Samudera Pasai Sultanate the Portuguese came across two junks, one was from Coromandel, which was captured immediately, and the other from Java which weighed about 600 tons.
+On their way to Malacca, Portuguese came across two junks, one was from Coromandel, which was captured immediately, and the other from Java which weighed about 600 tons.
 It was a very large junk, larger than their flagship, the Flor do Mar.
 The Portuguese ordered it to halt but it promptly opened fire on the fleet, after which the Portuguese followed suit.
 They realized that their bombards were mostly ineffective: Their cannonballs bounced off the hull of the junk.
 Though after two days of continuous bombardment, the junk had its masts felled, its deck burned, 40 of its 300 crew killed, and both of its rudders destroyed, which compelled it to surrender.
 Once aboard, the Portuguese found Prince Geinal (or Zeinal), the son of the King of Pasai who was deposed by his relative.
 Albuquerque hoped he could be made a vassal for trading.

 Malaccan preparations

 A Malay soldier armed with a spear and a keris.

 A Malay captain and his soldiers, 1640–1649.